 Common types of end-of-line testing include simple continuity testing (where it is established a component is connected), advanced continuity testing (where it is established the correct type of component is connected) and functional testing (where the component’s functionality is tested prior to later manufacturing stages).

-A considerable amount of electronic validation and verification testing has been carried out on vehicle test boards for many years.
+A considerable amount of vehicle embedded electronics testing has been carried out on test boards for many years.
 These traditional automotive test boards consist of production-intent control units laid out on a table and connected together.

 Due to the increased complexity of control modules, these systems rely upon signalling they receive from moving parts and environmental information in order to function properly.
-Increasing the representativeness of this test environment is key in moving test processes to earlier development phases, where they can be better controlled and less expensive.
+Increasing the representativeness of this test environment is key in moving test processes to earlier development phases, where they can be better controlled and more cost-effective.

 Rapid Control PrototypingView application